Pharns/Pharns/homelab-setup/README.md

 ## My Journey: Building a Virtual Security Lab with Proxmox

 I'd love to share one of my favorite projects: setting up a home cybersecurity lab using Proxmox on a Beelink SER5 Mini PC.
-This project combines my passion for hands-on learning with practical cybersecurity skills—and I've learned a ton along the way!
+This project combines my passion for hands-on learning with practical cybersecurity skills—and I've learned a **TON** along the way!

 ### Why This Matters
 Before diving into the technical details, let me explain why this project excites me.
 This lab serves as my personal testing ground where I can safely: